Ambrose23456/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: adds execute permission to the owner of a file, hello.

 6-multiple_permissions: add execute permission to the owner and the group owner, and read permission to the rest of the world.

+7-everybody: everybody gets all permissions